Welcome to Elizabeth

 Why Visit Elizabeth, NJ? — We're Closer Than You Think

 Less than 15 miles from Manhattan, just off the New Jersey Turnpike with the Newark Liberty International Airport in its backyard, Elizabeth offers the perfect location to use as a springboard for your vacation.
-Home to excellent shopping destinations like New Jersey's largest premium outlet mall, the mills at Jersey Gardens, and a massive Ikea home store, the city has everything you need to shop till you drop.
+Home to excellent shopping destinations like New Jersey's largest premium outlet mall, The Mills at Jersey Gardens, and a massive Ikea home store, the city has everything you need to shop till you drop.
 If the crowds of high-end retail aren't for you, come check out our Midtown District of Broad St. & Elizabeth Ave., which are flourishing with small businesses.
 Don't miss our ethnic cultural cuisine!
 Elizabeth is also a great place to enjoy authentic dining options from our Portuguese and Italian ethnic populations.

 What Is There To Do In Elizabeth? — Eat.
 Drink.
 Play.
 Just Minutes Away!

 Whatever your interests, Elizabeth has something for everyone.
 From historic sites, to cultural festivals, to the arts, to plenty of green space options, Elizabeth is the place for the whole family to enjoy.
 As a true melting pot community, the city hosts various cultural parades throughout the summer months embracing diverse ethnic heritages.
-There is also the annual Tour De Elizabeth bike race, as well as the Midtown Classic Car Show.
+There is also the annual Tour De Elizabeth bike tour, as well as the Midtown Classic Car Show.
 The city is also home to plenty of cultural outlets, including the Premier Stages & Enlow Hall, where you can experience the arts come alive with live performances by local and national shows.
 As for history, there is an audio walking tour of Midtown, as well as various historical tours that will take you back in time to the Revolutionary War.